 R.J.
-Laverne, an ISA board certified master arborist with The Davey Tree Expert Company, said a late spring frost can actually cause more damage than an extended period of freezing temperatures.
+Laverne, an ISA board-certified master arborist with The Davey Tree Expert Company, said a late spring frost can actually cause more damage than an extended period of freezing temperatures.

-"Trees are already dormant, so (a) polar freeze will have little long-term effect," Laverne said.
+"Trees are already dormant, so (a) polar freeze will have a little long-term effect," Laverne said.
 "All the prep work, such as mulching and good watering, needed to be done in the fall, so as long as (property) owners did that their trees should suffer little damage from frigid temperatures."